-- In 2009, Italian researchers discovered that 4-hexylresorcinol, a food additive used to prevent discoloration in shrimp, possessed estrogen-like effects.
-This newly classified xenoestrogen could reduce sperm count in men and increase breast cancer risk in women.
-(31, 32)
+In 2009, Italian researchers discovered that 4-hexylresorcinol, a food additive used to prevent discoloration in shrimp that could reduce sperm count in men and increase breast cancer risk in women.

-- An AP investigation uncovered a slavery network in Thailand dedicated to peeling shrimp sold around the world.
-“Shrimp peeled by modern-day slaves is reaching the U.S., Europe and Asia.”
-(33) In 2007, Thailand alone exported about $1.24 billion to the United States, according to Food and Water Watch.
+Plus, an Associated Press investigation uncovered a slavery network in Thailand dedicated to peeling shrimp sold around the world.
+In 2007, Thailand alone exported about $1.24 billion to the United States, according to Food and Water Watch.

 10. Imported King Crab

-Because you should avoid imported king crab at all costs, be really sure of where those crab legs came from before you order them.
+Because you should avoid imported king crab at all costs, it’s important to be completely sure of where those crab legs came from before you order them.
 If the label makes claims like “imported” and “Alaskan,” something is clearly wrong.
-(38) (Check out Seafood Watch’s complete crab recommendations for more info.)
+You can also check out Seafood Watch’s complete crab recommendations for more info.

 11. Orange Roughy

 One of the longest living marine fish species, orange roughy can live to be 150 years old.
-Generally known as slimehead in the scientific community, seafood marketers had other ideas for this fish and gave the species a more appetizing name.
+Generally known as “slimehead” within the scientific community, seafood marketers had other ideas for this fish and gave the species a more appetizing name.
 The end result was a severely overfished species.